PanKbase/PanKbase-data-library-scripts/README.md

 ## Key Features

-- **Multi-Modal Data Extraction**: Seamlessly pulls donor demographics, biosample metadata, and analysis set information
+- **Extract data**: Obtain donor demographics, biosample metadata, and analysis set information from the data library
-- **One-Click Dataset Switching**: Simply change the analysis set ID to explore different datasets
 - **API Handling**: Robust error handling for inconsistent data structures (arrays vs objects, UUIDs vs accessions)
-- **Real Data Focus**: Zero synthetic data - all visualizations use authentic data from PanKbase data library
+- **Real Data Focus**: All examples are based on authentic data from the PanKbase data library
-- **Publication-Ready Visualizations**: ggplot2-based charts with medical reference lines and proper statistical annotations
+- **Visualizations**:  Generate visualiations and charts with reference lines and annotations

 ##  Quick Start